 Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Non-Competitive funds will only be available for non-entitlement units of general local government who have completed an application in collaboration with a CHDO.
 Applicants who are not working with a CHDO, must receive approval by Commerce.
-Once approved for funding, the applicant will remain part of the Non-Competitive pool for a period of no more than five years to accomplish the goals established in their application and will gain access to the \$1,000,000 set-aside for this funding category.
+Once approved for funding, the applicant will remain part of the Non-Competitive pool for a period of no more than five years to accomplish the goals established in their application and will gain access to the \$500,000 set-aside for this funding category.

 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only): CDBG

-Grant Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at https://comdev.mt.gov/Programs-and-Boards/Community-Development-Block-Grant-Program/.
+(CDBG only): CDBG Grant Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at http://comdev.mt.gov/programs/cdbg.

-Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$1,000,000 in CDBG funds to Non-Competitive Housing activities.
-Funds that are not awarded within the first 12 months of the program year, as established in this 2019-2020 Annual Action Plan and Amendment, will be made available to the Public Facilities, Economic Development, and Housing and Neighborhood Renewal category of funds.
+Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$500,000 in CDBG funds to Non-Competitive Housing activities.
+Funds that are not awarded within the first 12 months of the program year, as established in this 2019-2020 Annual Action Plan, will be made available to the Public Facilities and Housing and Neighborhood Renewal category of funds.